 Type of institution: University/Higher Education Institution

 This course combines the scientific understanding of the human body with the knowledge and skills for addressing health issues and promoting health in individuals and the community, ensuring graduates obtain the skills to be competent professionals in the field of health promotion.
 The course content lends itself to innovative teaching methods and fieldwork is incorporated in the second and third years.
-The School of Public Health is affiliated with the WA Centre for Health Promotion Research.
+The School of Public Health is affiliated with the Collaboration for Evidence, Research and Impact in Public Health.
 Through the major grants it attracts, it offers staff and students the opportunity to participate in ground breaking health promotion research.

 Standard entry requirements

 Please refer to https://study.curtin.edu.au/offering/course-ug-bachelor-of-science-health-promotion--b-hlpromv1/ for further information on entry to this course.

 Graduates are eligible for membership with the Australian Health Promotion Association and the Public Health Association of Australia.